skPrenku/ipChat/README.md

 # ipChat
 A simple TCP/IP Chat for multiple clients

-Run Server to host the Chat and all other participants use the Client to connect.
+Run Server to host the Chat
+All other participants use the Client to connect.